English

 How reading is taught at school

 In school, reading is a central priority.
 As well as daily phonics teaching (including keep-up and catch-up) in EYFS and KS1 (and for those that need it in KS2), we use reading sessions to develop fluency, prosody and background knowledge for comprehension.
-There is more information on phonics further below.
+There is more information on phonics under the phonics subject.

 Writing

-Children will have Literacy lessons 4 times a week where the focus will be on spelling, punctuation and grammar.
-They will focus on a range of texts, both fiction and non-fiction exploring important aspects of the text including characters, settings, features and language.
+Children throughout our school have daily literacy lessons where the focus will be on learning to write well.
+This includes helping them to master spelling, punctuation and grammar.
+They will focus on a range of literature, both fiction and non-fiction exploring important aspects of the text, including characters, settings, features and language.

 Spelling

 Spelling helps reading and writing.
-We use the no nonsense spellings scheme and spelling shed to teach spellings at school providing the children with knowledge of spelling rules and a range of strategies to remember spellings.
+We teach spellings at school and provide the children with knowledge of spelling rules and a range of strategies to remember spellings.
 Below is a list of spellings your child should know for each year group :

 You can practise these spellings in a number of ways.
 Use these strategies to help you learn your spellings: